Under the Harassment and Discrimination Prevention and Response Policy

 This is the procedure under the Harassment and Discrimination Prevention and Response Policy (the “Policy”) for reporting information about Harassment, Discrimination, Reprisals and Systemic Discrimination in the University’s living, learning or working environments so it can be appropriately addressed by the University.

-Individuals who allege that they have experienced Discrimination, Harassment or Reprisal do not file Reports, but should refer to the Harassment and Discrimination Complaints Procedure or the Alternative Resolution provisions of the Policy.
+If your issue is about Discrimination, Harassment or Reprisal you experienced, do not file a Report.
+Instead, please refer to the Complaints Procedure or the Alternative Resolution provisions of the Policy.

-If a matter relates to Sexual Harassment or another form of sexual violence (as defined in the Policy on Sexual Violence Involving Queen’s University Students), and involves a student, a Report under this Procedure should not be filed; rather, the procedure set out in the Policy on Sexual Violence Involving Queen’s University Students must be followed.
+If a matter relates to Sexual Harassment or another form of sexual violence (as defined in the Policy on Sexual Misconduct and Sexual Violence Involving Students), and involves a student, a Report under this Procedure should not be filed; rather, the procedure set out in the Policy on Sexual Misconduct and Sexual Violence Involving Students must be followed.

 Capitalized terms in this Procedure are defined in the Policy.